Kong/docs.konghq.com/app/_src/gateway/kong-manager/strengthen-security.md

 ```

 {:.warning}
-> **Note:** Invalid Content Security Policy may break the functionality of Kong Manager or even expose to security risks.
-Please make sure to test the Content Security Policy before using it in production.
+> **Note:** An invalid Content Security Policy may break the functionality of Kong Manager or even expose it to security risks.
+Make sure to test the Content Security Policy before using it in production.

 ## See also